vireshas/rq-hack/README.md

 Use cases:
         1. Enqueue a job from another language
-        2. Reusing existing python codebase via rq workers and use a language specific client
+        2. Reusing existing python codebase via rq workers and enqueue a job from any language